 If our ability to hear is reduced, some or all of the sounds that other people can hear may become inaudible to us.
 Reduced hearing ability can make it difficult to follow conversations or detect important sounds in the environment.

 - in all areas of life we generally expect others to hear and understand us.
-When we are unable to hear and participate in conversations as expected, it can put us at a disadvantage socially, professionally and psychologically
+When we are unable to hear and cannot participate in conversations as expected, it can put us at a disadvantage socially, professionally and psychologically

 The good news is that with the right care at the right time, nobody has to be disadvantaged by reduced hearing.
 Taking action can help improve quality of life by keeping people connected to friends, family and society.
-This can also reduce the impact unsupported hearing loss has on general health and wellbeing of both those with reduced hearing and those around them.
+This can also reduce the impact unsupported hearing loss has on general health and wellbeing of those with reduced hearing and those around them.

 Tinnitus is the perception of sound in the absence of sound from the environment.

 It might be described as a 'ringing in the ears' - in fact tinnitus comes from the Latin word for 'ringing'.
 However not everybody with tinnitus experiences a ringing sensation.
 Some people, for example, might experience a buzzing, humming or grinding sound.

 The impact of tinnitus varies from person to person.
 For some people it is not bothersome but for others it can have a severe impact on their quality of life.

 Tinnitus is commonly associated with hearing loss although it is not commonly associated with other underlying physical problems, according to NICE guidelines.